ISISComputingGroup/ibex_developers_manual/Reflectometry-Configuration.md

 Optional:
 - `description`: A description of this parameter (Default: use parameter `name`)
 - `autosave`: Whether the parameter should be [autosaved](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Reflectometry-Beamline-Parameters#parameter-initialisation) to file (meaning that on IOC start up, the last known setpoint is re-applied, rather than inferred from a motor position).
-If multiple parameters depend on a single motor axis (e.g. `Theta` and `PDOffset` are inferred from  , all but one of them should be autosaved in order to not lose their values (Default: `False`)
+If multiple parameters depend on a single motor axis (e.g. `Theta` and `PDOffset` are inferred from point detector height), all but one of them should be autosaved in order to not lose information on the constituent parts of the axis value on restart.
+(Default: `False`)
 - `rbv_to_sp_tolerance`: The maximum difference between parameter readback and setpoint values at which it is still considered by the IOC to have arrived at its setpoint.
 (Default: `0.002`)

 #### Types of parameter